 - Crochet lap blankets for hospitals, nursing home patients, or the Red Cross.

 - Knit slippers with non-skid pads for Meals on Wheels or elderly patients.

 This sense of purpose is important for seniors now, as much as when they were younger.
-No matter how small, volunteering this holiday season can spread cheer to those you help and in return, benefit your parent.
+No matter how small, volunteering can spread cheer to those you help and in return, benefit your parent.

 Visit one of your local Aegis Living communities today to find out about volunteer opportunities and how our residents give back to your community.